Healthcare Employee Recognition Programs: Formal, Informal, and Day-to-Day Recognition

-Total Recognition and employee engagement are based on the notion that your employees need more than an annual "thank you for sticking around."
+Employee recognition and engagement are based on the notion that your employees need more than an annual "thank you for sticking around."
 By incorporating Recognition Professionals International’s (RPI) three-dimensional descriptors of recognition your facility, you will be able to build a strong culture of recognition and commitment to employee engagement.

 What are the Three-Dimensional Descriptors of Recognition and What Do They Mean?

-In order to successfully structure a Total Recognition Program, your recognition strategy must incorporate formal, informal, and day-to-day recognition.
+In order to successfully structure an employee recognition program, your recognition strategy must incorporate formal, informal, and day-to-day recognition.

 How Can I Apply Employee Recognition in My Healthcare Facility?